Safe with Milli

 Gender-Based Violence is at crisis levels.
 Still.

-Gender-based violence, including Intimate Partner and Family Violence, Sexual Violence and Human Trafficking, remains a critical societal issue that demands our collective attention and action.
-Despite decades of efforts by governments, healthcare professionals, and social service workers, progress has been painfully slow.
-This ongoing crisis stands as a barrier to achieving true gender equity.
-Until we confront and resolve this, we will continue to fall short of building the fair and equal society we strive for.
+Domestic, family, and sexual violence and human trafficking remain a critical issue that demands collective action.
+Despite decades of effort by governments, health services, and frontline organisations, progress has been painfully slow.
+Until we confront this, we will continue to fall short of building the fair and equal society we're working toward.

 Delivering the “how”

 Experts have long understood what is needed to reduce gender-based violence: greater access to services, improved data sharing between providers, and coordinated support for those experiencing harm.
-What’s been missing is the "how."
-Safe With Milli fills this gap, providing the tools and technology to transform knowledge into action and drive lasting change.
+What's been missing is the "how."
+Safe with Milli fills this gap, giving frontline services the shared practices, protocols, and purpose-built tools to turn that knowledge into action.

 Clear goals, lasting impact